Pulmonary hypertension

 Symptoms

 The symptoms of pulmonary hypertension develop slowly.
 You may not notice them for months or even years.
-Symptoms get worse as the disease progresses.
+Symptoms get worse as the disease continues.

 Pulmonary hypertension symptoms include:

-• Shortness of breath, at first while exercising and eventually while at rest.
+• Shortness of breath.
+It may first start during exercise and eventually happen at rest.

-• Blue or gray skin color due to low oxygen levels.
-Depending on your skin color, these changes may be harder or easier to see.
+• Blue or gray skin.
+Depending on skin color, these changes may be harder or easier to see.

 • Chest pressure or pain.